Guidelines

 Submission

-Submission must be between 6000–6500 words for research article and 4000–5000 words for action research, reviews, and note paper including the abstract, tables, references, and appendices.
-An Abstract of 300–500 words written in Calibri font style, 11 font size, justified in the area specified in the template.
-At least 3–5 keywords in alphabetical order, with the first letter of the word in lowercase except for proper names.
+Submission must be between 6000–6500 words for research article and 4000–5000 words for action research, reviews, and note paper including the abstract, tables, references, and appendices written in Georgia font style, 11 font size, justified in the area specified in the template.
+An Abstract of 300–500 words with at least 3–5 keywords in alphabetical order, with the first letter of the word in lowercase except for proper names.
 The author/s should strictly follow the prescribed paper template.
-Submission not in the prescribed template should be automatically rejected and should not be considered for further review.
+Submission not in the prescribed template available and can be downloaded in the PGJSRT website should be automatically rejected and should not be considered for further review.

 The authors are required to check their submission compliance based on the Author Guidelines.
 Author/s should ensure that submission has not been previously published, nor considered by another journal.
 Submission that does not adhere to the said guidelines and standards should be returned to the author/s.